Transgender and Addiction

 One of the lead researchers writing in The Lancet notes that “in no other community is the link between rights and [mental] health so clearly visible as in the transgender community.”
 Even as their lesbian, gay, and bisexual peers enjoy widespread recognition and rights, transgender people are still exposed to deep-seated stigma, discrimination, and abuse, whether in their homes, their offices, or the hospitals where they go for help.
 Mental illness and gender nonconformity remain heavily stigmatized among the general public, leaving transgender people with the position of bearing two burdens.
 Those who identify as transgender and internalize the negative views cast on them tend to not seek out help.
 Many are driven to unsafe sexual practices and addiction, further jeopardizing their well-being.

 Transgender and Mental Health

 It was only as recently as 2013 that the Fifth Edition of the Diagnostic and Statistical Manual of Mental Disorders, the American Psychiatric Association’s classification and diagnostic bible, discontinued using the term gender identity disorder, which implied the existence of a mental health problem for a person who felt that their birth gender and gender identity were misaligned.

 The Huffington Post compared discontinuation of “gender identity disorder” to APA’s 1973 removal of homosexuality as a mental health disorder.
 When that happened, APA acknowledged that being homosexual and psychologically healthy were not mutually exclusive.
 The same intention is signaled with APA’s removal of “gender identity disorder” to describe gender nonconforming individuals, but the reality of transgender lives continues to be so mired in psychological distress that NPR asked, “Is it inevitable that being transgender affects mental health?”

 Disproportionately High Rates

 In fact, rates of addiction among transgender people are “disproportionately higher” than rates of substance misuse in the general community, writes the Center for American Progress.
-As many as 30% of LGBT people report abuse of drugs and alcohol, while the general rate of misuse is only 9%.
+As many as 30% of LGBT people report misuse of drugs and alcohol, while the general rate of misuse is only 9%.